Taking the Mystery Out of Exposure Therapy

-I’m often asked as a psychologist: “Why do you use exposure therapy?
-It sounds torturous to ask us to face what we’ve feared and avoided for so long!
+Psychologists are often asked: “Why do you use exposure therapy?
+It sounds torturous to ask me to face what I’ve feared and avoided for so long!
 Isn’t there an easier way to have the fear go away?”

 Exposure therapy is a name for one of the most powerful techniques in Cognitive Behavior Therapy (CBT).
 Exposure is the systematic, planned encounter with whatever you have been avoiding.
 When you fear something or fear a situation, e.g., germs, heights, the disapproval of others, or fear the experience of anxiety itself, you form your life around avoiding that experience, often leading to a significant narrowing of your options, activities, and your life itself.
 When we avoid, we stop learning anything new about the feared situation or about ourselves – our avoidance keeps validating our beliefs that the situation is “too” dangerous and that we couldn’t manage it.
 We continue to feel defeated by the fear and our self-esteem takes a big hit.